Calf muscle tear treatment can usually be carried out at home with most people making a full recovery.

 Find out more about calf tear symptoms for each grade of calf tear.

-Calf muscle tear treatment should be started as soon as possible to ensure it is most effective.
-Treatment for a pulled calf muscle aims to:
+Treatment for a pulled calf muscle should be started as soon as possible to ensure it is most effective.

 Calf muscle tear treatment should ALWAYS start with rest, whatever grade calf strain it is.